odsum/TinyChatBot/README.md

-## Buddy Modified Tinychat Bot
+## BuddyBot

 Based off Nortxort's Tinychat Bot and Pinylib.
-For further questions, catch me online as buddy in http://tinychat.com/fobcity
-BTW: I am not a programmer, I learnt Python a few weeks ago.

-All database related items moved to using pickledb, uncomment the right section to start the users.db until later.
+## Updates

+- Added in new wrapper class written by Nortxort
+	- Old database files not used, you could write a merge script to import that list to new one
+- Spam messaging re-written
+	- Scoring system to validate messags

+## Features

 - Spam Protection
 	- On Join flooding
 	- Spam Repeat text
+	- Spam Score System
 	- Random nick Check
-	- Lockdown with password or no guest mode
+	- Lockdown with password or no guest mode (Owner mode)

-- Verification System
+- User System
 	- Verified Accounts can control youtube and auto-cam'ed by bot
+	- !v <account> - verified accounts
+	- !chatmod <account> - chatmod
+	- !chatadmin <account> - chatadmin - control lockdown, add real mods, and other room settings

+	7 - guest
+	6 - has account not verified
+	5 - verified user
+	4 - Chatmod
+	3 - Regular Mod
+	2 - Chatadmin
+	1 - Owner/Bot

 - Dj Mode
 	- Limits all chatmods and Verified Accounts from using youtube unless a dj is defined.
 	- !djmode and !dj <nick>

-- Chat Mods
-	- Chat moderations can !kick and !ban, other mod cmds

 - Things to do

+	- Web Interface to Manage bot
 	- Chat log analytics
-	- Administrator user level which allow admin defined users to access Add/Remove Monderators
-	- Clean up code, move on_join checking to another function
 	- Vote Banning System
 	- Update to python 3

-- Commands:
+## Commands

 	Verified Accounts:
 	Media Cmds: !yt, !close, !seek, !reset, !spl, !del, !skip, !yts, !rpl, !pause, !play, !pyst